inverno-io/inverno-mods/README.md

 Feel free to report bugs and feature requests in GitHub's issue tracking system if you ran in any issue or wish to see some new functionalities implemented in the framework.

-## Available modules
+## List of modules

 The framework currently provides the following modules.

-### inverno-base
+### io.inverno.mod.base

-The foundational APIs of the Inverno framework modules:
+The Inverno base module defines foundational APIs of the Inverno framework modules:

 - Conversion API used to convert objects from/to other objects
 - Concurrent API defining the reactive threading model API
 - Net API providing URI manipulation as well as low level network client and server utilities
 - Reflect API for manipulating parameterized type at runtime
-- Resource API to read/write any kind of resources (eg. file, zip, jar, classpath, module...)
+- Resource API to read/write any kind of resources (e.g. file, zip, jar, classpath, module...)

-### inverno-boot
+### io.inverno.mod.boot

-The boot Inverno module provides base services to an application:
+The Inverno boot module provides base services to an application:

 - the reactor which defines the reactive threading model of an application
 - a net service used for the implementation of optimized network clients and servers
-- a media type service used to determine the media type of a resource
+- a media type service used to determine resource media types
 - a resource service used to access resources based on URIs
 - a basic set of converters to decode/encode JSON, parameters (string to primitives or common types), media types (text/plain, application/json, application/x-ndjson...)
 - a worker thread pool used to execute tasks asynchronously
 - a JSON reader/writer

-### inverno-configuration
+### io.inverno.mod.configuration

-Application configuration API providing great customization and configuration features to multiple parts of an application (eg. system configuration, multitenant configuration, user preferences...).
+The Inverno configuration module defines an application configuration API providing great customization and configuration features to multiple parts of an application (e.g. system configuration, multitenant configuration, user preferences...).

 This module also introduces the `.cprops` configuration file format which facilitates the definition of complex parameterized configuration.